FooSoft/yomichan-anki/README.md

 integration with Anki.
 As such, adding new vocab to my Anki deck was annoying; I wanted to be able to do this with one mouse click.
 After several hours of work, Yomichan could do this and much more.

-Yomichan can be downloaded from the its [Anki shared addon page](https://ankiweb.net/shared/info/934748696), the [Yomichan page on GitHub](https://github.com/FooSoft/yomichan/) or directly from [my homepage](http://foosoft.net/dl/yomichan/yomichan.zip).
-There is an automatic update checker in the plugin that (unless you disabled it) will notify you when new versions become available.
+Yomichan can be downloaded from the its [Anki shared addon page](https://ankiweb.net/shared/info/934748696) or the [Yomichan page on GitHub](https://github.com/FooSoft/yomichan/).
+There is an automatic update checker included in the plugin that (unless you disabled it in options) will notify you when new versions become available.

 ## Basic Usage Instructions